GoogleCloudPlatform/terraform-sqlserver-alwayson/docs/kms.md

 We create a random password for local admin and safemode admin in primary-domain-controller-step-1.ps1.
 These are stored in SecureStrings.

-This project is depedent upon the creation of a kms ring and key that you will reference from the metadata.
+This project is dependent upon the creation of a kms ring and key that you will reference from the metadata.

 ```powershell